spiceai/docs/README.md

 Congratulations!
 In just a few minutes you downloaded and installed the Spice AI CLI and runtime, created your first Spice AI Pod, trained it, and got a recommendation from it.

-This is just the start of your journey with AI.
+This is just the start of the journey with AI.
 Next try one of the quickstart tutorials for creating intelligent applications with Spice AI.

 **Quickstarts:**